tfly0072/blog/blog/2018-06/cd-pipeline-deepdive-for-od-and-vsts.md

 I want to build a release package and deploy via my Octopus server whenever I commit to master (this would include PR's, merges, rebases etc).

-I also this to occur auto-magically against my test environment, but leave me to manually promote my deployemnt to production when I choose to.
+I also want this to occur auto-magically against my test environment, but leave me to manually promote my deployment to production when I choose to.

 For any other branch, I want a continuous delivery build to trigger, to run tests and ultimately enable other quality gates, like [sonarqube](https://medium.com/r/?url=https%3A%2F%2Fwww.sonarqube.org%2F)